margaretmf/margaretmf.github.io/readinglist.md

 * [How to Prepare Children for the Ongoing Technological Explosion and Jobs of the Future with Jonathan Mugan](https://tech2025.com/events/webinar-how-to-prepare-children-for-the-ongoing-technological-explosion-and-jobs-of-the-future-with-jonathan-mugan/?utm_content=buffer061a5&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer) by Jonathan Mugan
 * [Big Brother on wheels: Why your car company may know more about you than your spouse.](https://www.washingtonpost.com/news/innovations/wp/2018/01/15/big-brother-on-wheels-why-your-car-company-may-know-more-about-you-than-your-spouse/?utm_term=.0421867f26dd) by Peter Holley
 * [Our Opportunity for More Data-Driven Nonprofit Program Evaluation](https://ssir.org/articles/entry/our_opportunity_for_more_data_driven_nonprofit_program_evaluation) by Tracey Gyateng & Beth Simone Novek
-* [The Big Shift: Why it matters](http://www.johnseelybrown.com/bigshiftwhyitmatters.pdf) by John Hagel III, John Seely Brown, and Lang Davison
+* [The Big Shift: Why it matters](http://www.johnseelybrown.com/bigshiftwhyitmatters.pdf) by John Hagel III, John Seely Brown, & Lang Davison
 * [Connecting the Dots to the Future of Technology in Higher Education](https://er.educause.edu/articles/2011/7/connecting-the-dots-to-the-future-of-technology-in-higher-education) by Stephen DiFilipo
-* [Analytics for Change: How networks and data science will revolutionize organizational change](https://www.ccl.org/wp-content/uploads/2016/06/AnalyticsForChange.e.pdf) by Kristin Cullen-Lester and Phil Willburn
+* [Analytics for Change: How networks and data science will revolutionize organizational change](https://www.ccl.org/wp-content/uploads/2016/06/AnalyticsForChange.e.pdf) by Kristin Cullen-Lester & Phil Willburn
 * [The social power of algorithms](http://www.tandfonline.com/doi/full/10.1080/1369118X.2016.1216147) by David Beer
 * [Data scientists mine government data for evidence of historical events](https://www.upi.com/Science_News/2017/12/29/Data-scientists-mine-government-data-for-evidence-of-historical-events/5381514578683/?spt=rrs&or=4) by Brooks Hays
 * [AI is all hype if we don't have access to the right data](https://business.newsfactor.com/news/story.xhtml?story_id=103001SWUL04) by
 * [Women of Washington: Data science and machine learning in government](https://federalnewsradio.com/sponsored-content/2017/08/women-of-washington-data-science-and-machine-learning-in-government/slide/1/) by Steff Thomas
-* [Creating a better economy with data science](https://ssir.org/articles/entry/creating_a_better_economy_with_data_science) by Martin Whittaker and Tianhui Michael Li
+* [Creating a better economy with data science](https://ssir.org/articles/entry/creating_a_better_economy_with_data_science) by Martin Whittaker & Tianhui Michael Li
 * [Big data lessons from Netflix](https://www.wired.com/insights/2014/03/big-data-lessons-netflix/) by Phil Simon
-* [Big data for social innovation](https://ssir.org/articles/entry/big_data_for_social_innovation) by Kevin C. Desouza and Kendra L. Smith
+* [Big data for social innovation](https://ssir.org/articles/entry/big_data_for_social_innovation) by Kevin C. Desouza & Kendra L. Smith
-* [How a good analytics strategy can become the victim of its own success](https://insight.kellogg.northwestern.edu/article/how-a-good-analytics-strategy-can-become-the-victim-of-its-own-success) by Eric T. Anderson and Florian Zettelmeyer
+* [How a good analytics strategy can become the victim of its own success](https://insight.kellogg.northwestern.edu/article/how-a-good-analytics-strategy-can-become-the-victim-of-its-own-success) by Eric T. Anderson & Florian Zettelmeyer
 * [The Fourth Industrial Revolution: what it means, how to respond](https://www.weforum.org/agenda/2016/01/the-fourth-industrial-revolution-what-it-means-and-how-to-respond/) by Klaus Schwab
 * [The nature of revolution](https://isreview.org/issue/77/nature-revolution) by Duncan Hallas
-* [10 things children born in 2018 will probably never experience](https://futurism.com/10-things-children-born-2018-will-never-experience/) by Kristin Houser and Patrick Caughill
+* [10 things children born in 2018 will probably never experience](https://futurism.com/10-things-children-born-2018-will-never-experience/) by Kristin Houser & Patrick Caughill
 * [Can your firm develop a sustainable edge? ask John Hagel and John Seely Brown](http://knowledge.wharton.upenn.edu/article/can-your-firm-develop-a-sustainable-edge-ask-john-hagel-and-john-seely-brown/)
 * [What is it that makes humans unique?](https://singularityhub.com/2017/12/28/what-is-it-that-makes-humans-unique/?utm_source=Singularity+Hub+Newsletter&utm_campaign=5f8ac35b25-Hub_Daily_Newsletter&utm_medium=email&utm_term=0_f0cf60cdae-5f8ac35b25-58252949#sm.00008tp9lpiijdeutj81jpgn1mqtj) by Raya Bidshahri
 * [2018: Booked solid](https://medium.com/@aimeewoodall/2018-booked-solid-5713077835f1) by Jeff Dyer